openintents/openintents.github.io/_posts/2020-09-15-introduction-to-speed-spend.md

 ## Proof of Hodl Login, Flip Coin and Monsters

 The interaction with smart contracts is explored on the "Hodl Token", "Flip Coin" and "Monster" pages.
-The details about fungible and non-fungible token, smart contract calls and Proof of Hodl login will be covered in an other post.
+The details about fungible and non-fungible token, smart contract calls and Proof of Hodl login will be covered in another post.

 ## References